 Family rights for LGBTQ+ couples in Portugal

-With the significant strides in Portuguese legislation, including the legalization of same-sex marriage and adoption, LGBT families now enjoy comprehensive rights equal to those of heterosexual families.
-This has been facilitated by a political landscape that steadfastly champions LGBT rights.
+With the significant strides in Portuguese legislation, including the legalization of same-sex marriage and adoption, LGBT families enjoy comprehensive rights equal to those of heterosexual families.
+This has been facilitated by a political landscape that champions LGBT rights.

 In Portugal, children of LGBT couples are fully recognized as dependents, equivalent to those of heterosexual couples.
 This status allows them to apply for family reunification visas and to be included as dependents under the Portugal Golden Visa program.
 Furthermore, these children can obtain a residence permit, provided they are under 18 or currently engaged in full-time education.